Proofs of Mizuno's Conjectures on Rank Three Nahm Sums of Index $(1,2,2)$: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{sec-pre} we collect some useful identities, and we review some basic facts about Bailey pairs and modular forms.
 We also present four new Bailey pairs and some new single-sum Rogers--Ramanujan type identities.
-In Section \ref{sec-exam} we discuss Mizuno's rank three Nahm sums of index $(1,2,2)$ one by one and present identities for each of them.
-The 15 examples listed in \cite[Table 3]{Mizuno} are classified into several groups.
-Those examples in the same group share analogous pattern or are treated using similar techniques.
-Meanwhile, employing the theory of modular forms, we will prove Mizuno's conjectural formulas stated in \eqref{eq-conj-tran}.
+In Section \ref{sec-exam} we discuss Mizuno's rank three Nahm sums of index $(1,2,2)$ one by one according to the order in Table \ref{tab-matrix} and present identities for each of them.
+Meanwhile, employing the theory of modular forms, we will prove the modular transformation formulas stated in Conjecture \ref{conj-M} and Theorem \ref{thm-Mizuno-conj}.